“A quartet of lavish houses (sleeping 2-12) with fantastic concierge services and stunning views over the tranquil waters of St Mawes”

 - The 2-bedroom house has a single open-plan living-dining space and no garden (but a sea-facing terrace)

-- The 4-bedroom house is more informal in style, but does boast the most stunning sea views of all
+- One of the 5-bedroom houses is more informal in style, but does boast the most stunning sea views of all

 - The smaller 5-bedroom house only has parking for one car, and road access is steep and narrow